Snowy Driving Tips: How To Properly Pump Your Brakes

 2. Stay on top of your brake fluid levels.
 Low levels can impact braking performance.

-3. Keep your tires in good condition, especially during the winter months when roads can be icy and slick.
+3. Keep your tires in good condition, especially during winter when roads can be icy and slick.
 Properly inflated tires provide better traction and braking power.

 4. Be aware of your surroundings when driving in winter weather conditions.
 Take it slow when approaching intersections and braking zones, and always leave plenty of room between you and the car in front of you.